kiboschool/course-programming-2/src/lessons/inheritance-and-error-handling/tools-when-making-classes.md

 ```

-## The pass statement (helps with stage 3)
+## The pass statement (helps with step 3)

-Let's say we are working on our PersistedList example,
+Let's say we are working on our PersistedList example.
+(This is a list class we showed, it saves the contents into a text file whenever modifications are made).

 ```python
 import os

 class PersistedList: